swikars1/email-core-backend/README.md

    `ngrok http 3000 --host-header=rewrite`

+   Ngrok is required for development environment to provide `https` url as a webhook url to Microsoft.

 6. Update .env:

    Replace the value of `WEBHOOK_BASE_URL` in your .env file with the ngrok HTTPS URL.
 Example: